anti-aii/RagE/README.md

 We have detailed instructions for using our models for inference.
 See [notebook](notebook)
 ### 1. Initialize the model
 <a name= 'initialize_model'></a>
-Let's initalize the SentenceEmbedding model
+Let's initialize the SentenceEmbedding model

 ```python
 >>> import torch